orden_txt_descripción_complejidad

 Diego Maza.
 Pamplona, February 23rd, 2023

-Diego Maza is professor of Physics and Applied Mathematics in the School of Sciences of the University of Navarra.
-He is also professor tutor and director of final works of Degree at UNED.
-Among his lines of research are: Chaos and Nonlinear Dynamics and Complex Fluids.
-He started almost two decades ago the laboratory of the University in Granular Media.
-Important experiments of basic interest and potential industrial applications have been carried out there.
-He has a large issue of publications in specialized journals and a long career professor.
-He has also been interested in the epistemic aspects of his scientific work and, in particular, in the meaning and nature of complexity in the physical world.
-This notion has aroused special interest in recent years because of its implications for the way in which we account for the order we find in Nature.
+Diego Maza is a professor of Physics and Applied Mathematics the School of Science the University of Navarra.
+He is also a faculty tutor thesis director Degree the UNED.
+His research interests research chaos and nonlinear dynamics, and complex fluids.
+Nearly two decades ago, he established the laboratory Granular Media laboratory , where significant experiments have been conducted with both fundamental scientific interest and potential industrial applications.
+He has an extensive issue publications in specialized journals and a long professor career.
+He has also taken an interest in the epistemological aspects of his work and, in particular, in the meaning and nature of complexity in the physical world.
+This concept has sparked particular interest in recent years due to its implications for how we account for the order we find in Nature.

 summary:

-Synergy, criticality, self-organization, etc. are just some of the names with which the world of science faces the challenge of dealing with complex systems.
-In general, the very concept of complexity is elusive and lacks a universally accepted definition, which has not prevented the existence of a large issue of metrics that attempt to quantify it.
-However, the internship totality of these approaches are inspired, when they are not a direct consequence, of formal tools introduced to study systems in equilibrium, which, by definition, are the antithesis of what they pretend to describe.
-This seminar aims to review some of the paradigmatic problems associated with the concept of "complex system", introducing a critical evaluation about the epistemological challenges involved in an accurate description of the experimental evidence and the conclusions drawn from it.
+Synergy, criticality, self-organization, etc., are just some of the terms the scientific community uses to address the challenge of complex systems.
+In general, the very concept of complexity is elusive and lacks a universally accepted definition, which has not prevented the emergence issue a wide issue metrics that attempt to quantify it.
+However, internship of these approaches are inspired by—if not a direct consequence of—formal tools introduced to study systems in equilibrium, which, by definition, are the antithesis of what they aim to describe.
+This seminar review some of the paradigmatic problems associated with the concept of a “complex system,” offering a evaluation of the epistemological challenges involved in accurately describing experimental evidence and the conclusions drawn from it.